DavidJKTofan/davidjktofan.me/content/post/website-security/index.md

 #### Cloudflare

 Visit the `Workers` tab within your Cloudflare account.
 Click the `Manage Workers` button and then click `Create a Worker`.
-Add the following code to the Worker, and replace _«POLICY_GOES_HERE»_ with your Content Security Policy.
+Add the following code to the Worker, and add your security header parameters.

     const securityHeaders = {
             "Content-Security-Policy": "upgrade-insecure-requests",